f1l1ph/Zadanie-Datapac/README.md

 <h3>Validation</h3>
 Added validation using Fluent validation library.
 Validation works when adding/modifing book.
 Also when adding new BorrowOrder.

+Also Emailworker checks every 24h for closeDate on each BorrowOrder and sends fake email.

 <em>endpoints on the swagger screenshot.</em></br>
 ![Datapac-swagger](https://github.com/f1l1ph/Zadanie-Datapac/assets/50553234/c8a7a274-f3b1-4039-9956-f00a0ada7ec1)